Apply for an Internship

 College students of any major can apply.

 Our internship program is open to all area college students, regardless of major, who have completed at least two years of college work prior to their internship.
+In addition, DC summer intern applicants must be at least 21 years of age.
 Candidates must either be a U.S. citizen or are in the U.S. legally.

-It should be noted, however, that all internships in my office are unpaid and candidates who are chosen for the Washington, D.C. office will be responsible for paying their travel and living expenses.
+It should be noted, however, candidates who are chosen for the Washington, D.C. office will be responsible for paying their travel and living expenses.

 I have additional questions, who can I contact?